prabeesh/prabeesh.github.io/content/bonus/advanced-am-modulation-analysis-with-matplotlib.md

 ## Sideband power distribution

 In AM, the total transmitted power splits between the carrier and the two sidebands.
-The carrier carries no information, so the share of power in the sidebands is a direct measure of transmission efficiency — and it scales with `m²/2`.
+The carrier carries no information, so the share of power in the sidebands is a direct measure of transmission efficiency, and it scales with `m²/2`.
 This function sweeps the modulation index and plots how the power redistributes.

 ```python
 def sideband_power_analysis():